These are some of the best movies about Japan to watch to help understand the country before visiting or just for general viewing.

 Ringu (1998)

-It’s about a girl’s ghost who was viciously murdered by her dad and now haunts those who watch a video she has possessed, where they then have 7 days to find out how they won’t die from having seen it.
+Ringu is about a girl who was viciously murdered by her dad and now haunts those who watch a video that she has possessed, where they then have 7 days to find out how they won’t die from having seen it.

 Discover one of the coolest Japanese horror movies.
 Although there are plenty of others out there also worth seeing for this genre.